-How does a homeowner default on a loan?
+How Does a Homeowner Default on a Loan?

-What Really Happens When You Default on a Mortgage
+What Really Happens When You Default on a Mortgage?

 When you default on your mortgage, it starts a chain of events that can lead to foreclosure.
 However, it’s often a slow and drawn-out process, during which you have plenty of chances to resolve the issue through such actions as loan modifications, making up missed payments or consulting a mortgage broker.

-Once the foreclosure is complete, the time you have left before you must vacate the home varies by state and lender, said Merrill.
-Sometimes it can be as little as five to 30 days, he said.
-But other times, 180 days can go by before a notice of sale is sent, said Dallas.
-In any case, the lender must notify you that you must vacate the home, and tell you how long you have to do so.
+Once the foreclosure is complete, the time you have left before you must vacate the home varies by state and lender.
+Sometimes, it can be as little as five to 30 days.
+But other times, 180 days can go by before a notice of sale is sent.
+Remember, banks are in the mortgage business, not the home-selling business — so they want you to re-establish your mortgage.

-What Happens to Your Credit
+What Happens to Your Credit?

 Whether you file for bankruptcy or not, defaulting on your mortgage will adversely affect your credit.